Stomach cancer can cause problems with eating. It’s important to eat and drink enough calories and protein to maintain your weight and strength.

 For many people, the side effects of cancer and treatment make it difficult to eat enough to stay at a healthy weight.
 This can be very upsetting and worrying.
 Speak to your clinical nurse specialist or dietitian about any eating problems.
 They will get you any help that you need.

 Dietitians can help you cope with eating problems and suggest ways of dealing with diet difficulties.
-Ask your doctor or nurse to refer you.
+You should have a dietician working in your multi disciplinary team (MDT).
+Your doctor or nurse will refer you.

 Ask to see a dietitian to help you cope with any eating problems.
 They can support you with diet problems from diagnosis, through treatment and afterwards.